grockett/DesignTokensDemo/doc/adr/0001-adopt-adr-for-design-system.md

 ## Decision
 Adopt an ADR format for recording decisions relating to the architecture of the Design System.

+## Consequences
+Adopt an ADR format for recording decisions relating to the architecture of the Design System.

 + Onboarding of new Design System team members becomes easier when the decisions that led to it's structure are accessible.

 + Responding to organisational change becomes smoother, for example when team structures or project needs demand a change in ownership.
 New owners can quickly get up to speed with how and why the system evolved in the way it did.